facundoq/edunn/README.md

 ## :rainbow: Why `simplenn`?

-Well-known courses that teach you how to program neural networks from the ground up such as [*CS231n: Convolutional Neural Networks for Visual Recognition*](https://cs231n.github.io/) or Andrew Ng's [*Machine Learning*](https://www.coursera.org/learn/machine-learning) are great for understanding the basics using `numpy`, but use monolithic neural network models that make it difficult to understand how that code translates to other frameworks such as `pytorch` or `tensorflow`.
+There are many excellent courses or books that teach you how to program neural networks from the ground up such as [*CS231n: Convolutional Neural Networks for Visual Recognition*](https://cs231n.github.io/), Andrew Ng's [*Machine Learning*](https://www.coursera.org/learn/machine-learning) or Sebastian Rascha's [Python Machine Learning](https://sebastianraschka.com/books/#python-machine-learning-3rd-edition).
+However, while these are great for understanding the basics using `numpy`, they use monolithic neural network models that make it difficult to understand how that code translates to other frameworks such as `pytorch` or `tensorflow`.

 Alternatively, [Andrew Ng's *Deep Learning*](https://www.coursera.org/specializations/deep-learning) or [*FastAI*](https://course19.fast.ai/part2) build modular networks out of `tensorflow` or basic `pytorch` operators instead of numpy.
-This is great to build complex models quickly, but there's still a lot of magic under the hood since both frameworks automatically derive `backward` methods and bring along other goodies.
+This is great to build complex models quickly, but there's still a lot of magic under the hood.
+Both frameworks automatically derive `backward` methods and bring along other goodies.

-Reimplementing `simplenn` allows you to understand how modern neural networks frameworks work and fills the gap between those types of courses.
+Reimplementing `simplenn` allows you to understand how modern neural networks frameworks work and fills the gap between those types of learning.
 You get to program a full neural network framework, without all the magic `pytorch` or `tensorflow` bring along.
+Of course, `simplenn` does help you out along the way and provides many

 ## :heavy_plus_sign: Pre-requisite knowledge